noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

 R has some very handy objects, lists and dataframes, that are flexible and can store multiple types of data at once.
 However, this flexibility comes at a cost.
 Simpler data structures that only store *one* type of data can be manipulated much faster.
-If you can represent your data in a matrix
+If you can represent data in a matrix instead of a data frame (e.g., if you can reduce it to all numbers or characters), you can speed things up considerably.

 For instance, compare these operations for getting the standard deviation of 100,000 rows of 10 variables in both a matrix and a data